jaddison/django-multihost/README.rst

 #.
 Add ``multihost.middleware.MultiHostMiddleware`` to your ``MIDDLEWARE_CLASSES`` in at the end of the list.
 If you find it isn't working, move it up the list order as there may be a middleware conflict.

+Note: Django does strange things (like sending requests to the wrong urls handler) when it is used in conjunction with debug_toolbar.
+To fix this problem, multihost must always be the last entry in MIDDLEWARE_CLASSES.

 Advanced Settings
 ----------------------